hammerheim-game/hammerheim-rules/8-scenarios.md

 ```
 ```
 ##### Set-up
-Both players roll a D6 and whoever rolls highest chooses which warband sets up first.
-This warband is deployed within 8" of any table edge the player chooses.
-Their opponent sets up within 8" of the opposite side.
-Special deployment may not be used for this scenario.
+Players each roll a D6 to determine the order of deployment.
+The player that rolls highest deploys first, setting up as described at the start of this section.
+Special deployment such as Hunch may not be used for this scenario.

 ##### Starting the game
 Roll a D6.
 The player rolling highest has the first turn.
 ##### Ending the game
-When one warband gets the treasure to safety, or a warband fails a Rout test, the game ends.
+When one warband gets the treasure to safety, or only one warband remains, the game ends.
 The victorious warband then gains the treasure chest.
 ##### Experience

 **+2 For Finding the Chest:** If a Hero finds the treasure chest they earn +2 Experience.

 \page

+<div class='pageNumber auto'></div>

 <div class='wide'>
 # Occupy